ipeirotis/Troia-Web/README.md

 It is convinient to add your ssh public key to ``authorized_keys`` on the destination host.

-You also have to prepare a configuration json file containing at least the following settings:
+You also have to prepare a configuration json based on the ``defaults.json``.

-    {
-        "db_user": "user",
-        "db_password": "password",
-        "db_name": "name",
-        "db_host": "host"
-    }

 The fabric script does all deployment work for you.
 It performs several different tasks.

+# Initialize project

+For the first time you have to initialize project structure.
+It can be done by running the following:

+    fab initialize_project:confpath=path/to/conf.json -H host -u username

 # Deployment of the Troia web site

 Just run the following:

-    fab deploy_web:confpath=path/to/conf.json -H host -u username

-For an update of the Python's virtual environment use ``update_environment=True`` option:

-    fab deploy_web:update_environment=True,path/to/conf.json -H host -u username

-# Generation of the Troia-Java-Client API docs

-The following command generates and serves javadocs:

-    fab generate_apidocs:confpath=path/to/conf.json -H host -u username
+    fab deploy_troia_web:confpath=path/to/conf.json -H host -u username

 # Deployment of the Troia-Server